pbrewczynski/Fork-learnxinyminutes-docs/powershell.html.markdown

 	notepad $Profile
 }
 # More info: `help about_profiles`
-# For a more usefull shell, be sure to check the project PSReadLine below
+# For a more useful shell, be sure to check the project PSReadLine below
 ```

 Interesting Projects